danrot/master-thesis/03_implementation.md

 false, then an `ItemExistsException` could be thrown.
 This exception would indicate that there is another node with the same identifier, and the changes would be rolled back.
 If `$removeExisting` would be true, the other nodes with the same identifiers would be removed.
-This behavior has to be considered because the clone feature of JCR can copy the node to another workspace and still maintain the same UUID as in the source node.
+This behavior has to be considered, because the clone feature of JCR can copy the node to another workspace and still maintain the same UUID as in the source node.